Magic Versus Science

 - Rifts both plays this straight and subverts it, you will be killed on sight if you use magic in many areas, but some of the mages create "Techno-Wizard" items where a semi-technological device is imbued with magic.
 In fact, several of the setting's more advanced/powerful societies (the Splugorth, most of the power-players of the Three Galaxies, and interestingly enough most advanced primarily magic-using nations) use a combination of magic, Magitek and tech with little to no apprehension; it seems that in the Palladium Megaverse, extremism one way or the other is the wrong answer - pro-tech, anti-magic nations tend to be speciesist, militant totalitarian regimes, while pro-magic, anti-tech nations tend to be literal demonic hell-holes.

-- Of course Chaos can and does corrupt technology by stuffing demons into it.
-There's all sorts of scientists fallen to Chaos too, since new ideas generally open someone up to the influence of the Warp - and who wouldn't be slightly curious to see how it all works?
-The most known faction of those is the Dark Mechanicus, who use forbidden technologies like AIs and bio-tech to make very powerful weapons.
+- Of course Chaos can and does corrupt technology, sometimes by stuffing demons into it.
+There's all sorts of scientists fallen to Chaos too, since radically new ideas can be influenced by the Warp - and who wouldn't be slightly curious to see how it all works?
+The most known faction of those is the Dark Mechanicus, who invent new forbidden technologies regularly in their experiments to combine Chaos and technology, which make for some very powerful weapons.